marko-pi/MCP4728/README.md

 A simple Python script is provided as an example of how to use the library.
 A proper Python library could easily be created to wrap up all procedures into a standard Python class.
 Since I assume that only advanced users will use this library, I think that the Python example script will be sufficient.

 When the chip operates in internal source mode, it offers gain=1 for voltages up to 2.048 and gain=2 for voltages up to 4.096 or VDD, whichever is smaller.
 The library makes automatic choice there, gain=1 when a voltage up to 2 V is requested and gain=2 when a voltage above 2 V is requested.

+NOTE: the shared object must be in the same folder as python script.
+The shared object is compiled with `gcc -o MCP4728.so -shared -fPIC MCP4728.c`.